ShizCalev/EnhancedSC/PatchNotes.md

 - Added an option to toggle the HUD on or off. `Enhanced.ini` controls the initial setting.
 In the in-game options, you can assign a keybind to toggle the HUD.
 - The initial speed at the start of missions is now set to the highest value.
 - Xbox renderer textures have been restored to bring lighting closer to the Xbox version.
+- Restored the Xbox light effect for alarm lights when they are triggered.
 - Checkpoints from the Xbox version of the game have been restored.
 - Improved controller support, now more closely aligned with the Xbox version.
   - Vibration is not supported due to the game using DirectInput.